Dien Bien

 What are the outstanding fair markets in Dien Bien?

-As a mountainous province, Dien Bien definitely offer many interesting fair market, where you can admire unique the culture of ethnics locals and enjoy a variety of local dishes.
-The most popular markets are Ta Sin Thang market on mouse and horse days (lunar calendar), Xa Nhe Market on the rooster and rabbit days (lunar calendar), and A Pa Chai market on the 3rd, 13th and 23rd monthly calendar.
+As a mountainous province, Dien Bien offers many fascinating markets where you can experience the unique cultures of local ethnic groups and savor a variety of traditional dishes.
+The most popular markets include Ta Sin Thang Market, held on mouse and horse days of the lunar calendar, Xa Nhe Market on rooster and rabbit days, and A Pa Chai Market on the 3rd, 13th, and 23rd of each lunar month.

 When should I visit A Pa Chai?